In September 2022, I had the chance to visit Stonehenge in the United Kingdom. It was a beautiful experience, so I thought I would document it here!

 A visit to Stonehenge is a perfect day (or half-day) trip.
 It was about 4 pm when I came back to downtown London, so I still had time for a traditional British afternoon tea.
 I didn’t go to a particularly fancy one just because I didn’t have time to dress up, but it was still a delicious experience.

-Overall, I thoroughly enjoyed my trip to Stonehenge.
+Overall, I thoroughly enjoyed my solo trip to Stonehenge.
 If you are in London or the surrounding areas, don’t forget to pay Stonehenge a visit.